gfilworkacc/TAP_devops_track/linux_lab8/README.md

-# Linux lab08
+# Linux lab 8:<br/>

-## When the script is executed with if-elif-fi statement is shows all the mount points properly.
+# Create a bash script which does the following:<br/>
+# Analyzes the output of df -h command and prints \<mountpoint> \<utilization> for every mountpoint in the system as follows:<br/>
+# If the utilization is between 0 and 20% to print Low<br/>
+# If the utilization is between 20 and 40% to print Average<br/>
+# If the utilization is between 40 and 60% to print High<br/>
+# If the utilization is between 60 and 90% to print Warning<br/>
+# If the utilization is greather than 90% to print Danger<br/>

+# Example:
+# /tmp Low
+# /root High

-### Working version shows the / mount point properly:
+## Working version shows the / mount point properly:

 ```bash
 #!/usr/bin/env bash